khawlahssn/blockchain-developer-bootcamp-final-project/README.md

 ## To-do features
 - `rewardCard()` that will mint an [NFT appreciation card](https://ipfs.io/ipfs/QmRB5cAYVmYy7dgmyYyNWaKwZ7kt7fGRyW5CTtfHaqDYo5?filename=thankyou-card-nft.png) for when over a 100 items are recycled
+- Instead of having the `amountToAward` fixed, it checks the current value of around `10$` in ether